cabalamat/meowcat2/README.md

-# Meowcat2
+# MeowCat2

-**Meowcat2** is a Python web application that implements a distributed social networking website.
+**MeowCat2** is a Python web application that will implement a federated blogging, microblogging, and social networking platform using the ActivityPub protocol.